-- Immigration: The Administration continues efforts to inform national immigration policy and weighed-in on issues that provide a path to citizenship for millions of "DREAMers," expedite the permanent residency process and protect fee waiver eligibility for low-income U.S. citizenship applicants.
-The Administration also submitted public comment on the Department of Housing and Urban Development's proposed rule to prevent families that have any members who are undocumented from receiving federal housing assistance.
-In the coming months, the Administration will continue to actively oppose the "Public Charge" rule as well as a new plan from the Trump administration to override the Flores Settlement Agreement to detain migrant families and children for longer periods of time. - Private Activity Bonds: Congresswoman Eshoo agreed to author a bill to add community-serving facilities, which include golf courses, to the list of exempt facilities eligible to be financed with Private Activity Bonds.
+- Private Activity Bonds: Congresswoman Eshoo agreed to author a bill to add community-serving facilities, which include golf courses, to the list of exempt facilities eligible to be financed with Private Activity Bonds.
 Facilities financed with Private Activity Bonds are not subject to the Internal Revenue Code private activity restrictions on facilities financed with governmental tax exempt bonds.
-Per Council direction, the City provided legislative language to Congresswoman Eshoo for her consideration. - Age and Family Friendly Policy: The City is engaged in advocacy around several state and federal bills around paid family leave and early childhood education.
-A key City-supported bill, SB 234 (Skinner), was recently signed into law by the Governor and will strengthen tenant protections and equalize the permitting requirements for small and large family childcare homes.
-Three other City-supported bills that are currently on the Governor's desk, include: SB 142 (Weiner), which sets new building standards for lactation rooms, SB 436 (Hurtado), which would formalize Family Resource Centers (FRC) as a key delivery network of child abuse prevention services, and AB 776 (Kalra), which enacts an education data infrastructure fix.
-Additionally, the fiscal year 2019-2020 State Budget includes \$263 million for an Early Learning and Care Infrastructure Grant Program.
-The Administration will work to access this funding San José early learning and childcare programs.
+Per Council direction, the City provided legislative language to Congresswoman Eshoo for her consideration. - Family Friendly Policy: The City is engaged in advocacy around several state and federal bills around paid family leave and early childhood education.
+In July 2019, the Administration sent a letter to our Congressional delegation applauding their leadership in advancing legislation that supports families and children by expanding Paid Family Leave Policies.
+The letter was intended to broadly promote San Jose's principles as the national Paid Family Leave bills evolve.
+Key City-supported bills signed into law by the Governor include: SB 234 (Skinner), which will strengthen tenant protections and equalize the permitting requirements for small and large family childcare homes, SB 142 (Weiner), which sets new building standards for lactation rooms, and SB 436 (Hurtado), which formalizes Family Resource Centers as a key delivery network of child abuse prevention services.
+Additionally, the fiscal year 2019-2020 State Budget includes \$263 million for an Early Learning and Care Infrastructure Grant Program and the Governor signed AB 48 (O'Donnell), which places a \$15 billion statewide bond on the March 2020 primary ballot.
+The Administration will work to access state budget and potential bond funding for San José early learning and childcare programs.